jsilvestre426-coder/Bike-Sales-Excel-Project/README.md

 Interactive Slicers: Added filters for Marital Status, Education, and Region, allowing users to interact with the data in real-time.

 # Tools Used
-Microsoft Excel:
+- Microsoft Excel
-Pivot Tables & Pivot Charts
+- Pivot Tables & Pivot Charts
-Nested IF Functions
+- Nested IF Functions
-Slicers for Interactivity
+- Slicers for Interactivity
-Data Cleaning & Normalization
+- Data Cleaning & Normalization